 Just like clean air is necessary for humans, clean water is crucial for a fish’s health.
-And one of the essential tools used for cleaning a fish tank is an aquarium gravel cleaner.
+And one piece of essential aquarium equipment used for cleaning a fish tank is a fish tank vacuum cleaner.

-In this article, we’ll share our top picks and show you how to choose the perfect fish tank gravel cleaner, how to pick the right size for your tank, and how to use it to clean your tank properly are all very important lessons for every fish keeper.
+In this article, we’ll share our top picks and show you how to choose the perfect gravel cleaner for a fish tank, how to pick the right size for your tank, and how to use it to maintain a cleaner fish tank, which are all very important lessons for every fish keeper.

 You should also understand that a filter alone isn’t enough to keep the tank perfectly clean.
 The substrate also needs to be occasionally cleaned of any debris, falling food, and fish waste.